Lost media: Lost video games

 Video games, including digital downloads, often fade from existence when digital game stores close, as demonstrated by the Wii Shop Channel, Xbox Live Arcade, V Cast Network, and the Nintendo eShop.
 P.T., a teaser to the unreleased Silent Hill game Silent Hills, became unable to be redownloaded after its removal from the PlayStation Network within a year.
-The Wii U and Nintendo 3DS digital download games Dodge Club Party and Dodge Club Pocket were removed from Nintendo eShop in 2019 and 2022 and became publicly unavailable due to reasons beyond Nintendo's control.
+The Wii U and Nintendo 3DS digital download games Dodge Club Party and Dodge Club Pocket were removed from Nintendo eShop in 2019 and 2022; the games became publicly unavailable due to reasons beyond Nintendo's control.

 According to the Video Game History Foundation, 87% of American video games released before 2010 are out of print and cannot be acquired outside of the grey market or piracy.
-Many of these titles are in danger of becoming lost, or already are.
+Many of these titles are in danger of becoming lost or already are.
 Some video game enthusiasts argue that out of respect for both the original designers and the fans of the game, video game publishers have a duty to make sure that the game remains accessible.
-Some enthusiasts believe that when the publishers don't, the consumers are justified in pirating the game, as they are left with no other alternative in the absence of proper methods of purchase which would benefit the publishers or creators of the game.
-In other words, they claim that piracy is okay in that context because it doesn't harm the publishers/creators of the game, i.e. if the publisher wants to benefit from the sale of the game, then they need to ensure it remains available for sale.

-Video game preservationists, including both organizations such as the Video Game History Foundation and hobbyists seek to preserve video game history that would have otherwise been lost to time due to a variety of factors, such as degrading storage mediums, digital game stores closing, or the game becoming unavailable because of licensing or financial issues.
-Their motivations are that the games hold cultural and historical value, can be educational material for the future (such as learning to code by imitating a classic game from scratch or learning about past peoples' lives), or that they simply hold emotional value through nostalgia.
+Video game preservationists, including both organizations such as the Video Game History Foundation and hobbyists, seek to preserve video game history that would have otherwise been lost to time due to a variety of factors, such as degrading storage mediums, digital game stores closing, or the game becoming unavailable because of licensing or financial issues.
+Their motivations include that the games hold cultural and historical value or can be educational material for the future.